Road Approach Maintenance/Repair

 - Close, block or bury the open ends of an approach culvert or attach an approach culvert to any other culvert.

-- Construct landscaping fixtures on either end of an approach culvert that would make it difficult or impossible for the ditch and culvert to be opened by county equipment in the case of blockage.
+- Construct landscaping fixtures on either end of an approach culvert that would make it difficult or impossible for the ditch and culvert to be opened by county equipment in the case of blockage or that would present a hazard to road users.

-- Plant landscaping or build fences that impede approach sight distance.
+- Plant landscaping or build fences that impede road maintenance or approach sight distance.

 - Use an approach culvert as a route for wires, cables or hoses.